niladridutt/ucl-hackathon/README.md

 To help democratize the access to tutors, and in a process to help struggling students to get their foot back into studying, we present: The Reviewer.

-The Reviewer is a GPT-based application that adapt to the user's level and content, and provides a new way of revising by generating novel questions and providing custom feedback.
+The Reviewer is a GPT-based application that adapt to the user's level and content, and provides a new way of revising by generating novel questions and assessing the user's answer to provide custom feedback.

 The Reviewer can generate tailor-made questions for the user by scanning their lecture notes (either hand-written or PDFs) and using Optical Character Recognition (OCR) to create a context.

-The flexibility of the GPT model then allows us to generate questions and a detailed feedback, by specifying the age/level of the student.
-We can even go further and give a summary of the lesson, and potential further tracks of reading.
+The flexibility of the GPT model then allows us to generate some questions which the user can answer.
+After specifying the age/level of the student, the answers by the user are then evaluated and a detailed assessment is provided on how to improve upon those answers.
+We can even go further and provide further tracks of reading and a learning path for the user.

 Over time, the user can now integrate The Reviewer to its revision scheme and find what best works for him.